Learn how to make restaurant-style Mexican rice with a fluffy texture and classic flavor. An easy side dish for tacos and weeknight dinners.

 - Preheat oven to 350 degrees.

-- Heat oil in a heavy bottomed oven safe straight sided sauté pan (I use a 3-½-quart) or Dutch oven with tight fitting lid over medium heat.
+- Heat oil in a heavy-bottomed oven-safe sauté pan or Dutch oven over medium heat.⅓ cup Vegetable Oil

-- Carefully pour in rice and stir fry rice for about 5 minutes, until lightly toasted.
+- Add the rice and cook for about 5 minutes, stirring often, until lightly toasted.

-- Now add your jalapenos and garlic and saute for about 2 minutes.
+- Stir in the jalapenos and garlic and cook for 2 minutes.

 Notes